horacioibrahim/spekdump/README.md

 SPEKDUMPS
 ==========
 It's a lib to handling the spekx CSV files.
 We suppress the letter 'x' because the 'X' presuppose power.
-This not real :/
+This not real in the Spekx :(

 Quick Usage